Search 600+ entries — components, weapons, monuments, mechanics. Esc to close.

 For trio (3x3) bases: modest impact.
 Slightly more vulnerable if exposed in open terrain but still mostly raided via traditional explosives.

 For clan compounds: big impact.
 Wide-footprint compounds with external walls are now hittable from outside the visible defense range.
-Mortars don't need the raider to be in turret-fire range.
+Mortars don't need the raider to be in turret turret-fire range.
 Compounds need: - Overhead roofing across courtyards (roof spam) - External walls pushed further from real structures (mortar setup requires the raider to be on ground; further walls = longer mortar travel = harder) - Mobile defenders on the perimeter during prime time - More smart-alarms tied to perimeter walls

 For raiders: the mortar is a high-skill weapon because there's no aim aid.
 Trial-and-error means the raider sets up, fires test rounds, adjusts, then fires the structure-damage rounds.
 This takes time — a base with active defenders can punish a mortar setup.
 Best mortar usage: offline raids on compounds with no live response.